sigmorphon/2021Task0/README.md

 + pide /paɪd/
 + sprake /spɹeɪk/

 In many cases, there is arguably more than one “correct” way to inflect these verbs according to English grammar because they are unattested.
 For instance, who is to say that the past tense of “fink” should be “finked” and not “fank”.
 For that reason, we have elicited human judgements (on [Amazon’s Mechanical Turk](https://www.mturk.com/)) that tell native speakers’ preferences towards specific past tense inflections.
-The candidate set of potential inflections were generated through a linguist-in-the-loop procedure that made use of the state-of-the-art neural inflector from [Wu et al. (2021)](https://arxiv.org/abs/2005.10213).
+The candidate set of potential inflections was generated through a linguist-in-the-loop procedure that made use of the state-of-the-art neural inflector from [Wu et al. (2021)](https://arxiv.org/abs/2005.10213).

 ### Timeline